 No. The E2 visa investor must come to the United States for the sole purpose of developing and managing the E2 business.

 Individuals typically apply for an E2 visa directly to the Consulate or Embassy, where they will have the interview.
-This process is called “consular process.”
+This process is called the “consular process.”
 The consular process allows the E2 visa applicant to appear for an interview relatively quickly.
 Once the visa is approved, the E2 visa holder and dependents have their passports stamped with the E2 visa.
 The visa allows them to immediately enter the U.S. as E2 visa holders.

 The E2 visa applicant must complete Form DS-156E to apply for an E2 visa.
 The applicant and each family member applying for the E2 visa must also submit a Form DS-160 per person and pay the applicable visa fees.